 - The higher the timeframe is, the stronger the level.

 - The more extreme points you see, the stronger the level.

-- You should test most of the trading strategies only in the strategy tester mode that imitates drawing of the chart in real time.
+- You should test most of the trading strategies only in the strategy tester mode that imitates the drawing of the chart in real-time.